presidential-innovation-fellows/worker-dol-gov/_profiles/daylaborer/safety-gear-violation.md

 ---
-title: Daylaborer Rights | Safety Gear Violation
+title: Day Laborer Rights | Safety Gear Violation
 layout: entitlement
 name: Day Laborer
 experience: "I am not being provided required safety gear, such as gloves or a harness and lifeline for falls."